 Dogs are famous for their voracious appetite, and it's a joy for you to see your dog's tail wagging as you're preparing their next meal.
-So it's nerve-wracking when your dog doesn't feel like eating.
+So it can be nerve-wracking when your dog doesn't feel like eating.
 Unlike the human term defining a mental health disorder, canine anorexia refers only to symptoms describing your dog's lack of interest in food, loss of appetite or refusal to eat.
 Do you know what to do when your dog has canine anorexia?

 While canine anorexia is worrisome, it’s important to focus on what's causing the problem.
 There are many reasons why your dog’s appetite may diminish or disappear.
 Some are more straightforward and simpler to remedy, and others are more complex and tougher to solve.
 However, once you've pinpointed possible causes, you can start finding solutions.